Composition and organisation

 BEREC is composed of the Board of Regulators.
 The Board of Regulators is composed of the heads or nominated high-level representatives of the NRA established in each EU Member State with primary responsibility for overseeing the day-to-day operation of the markets for electronic communications networks and services.

-The BEREC Vice-chairs for 2015 are the following:
+The BEREC Vice-Chairs for 2019 are the following:

-According to BEREC Rules of Procedures the Board of Regulators is assisted by a working group called Contact Network composed of senior representatives of the BEREC NRAs and representatives of the European Commission and the EFTA Surveillance Authority.
+According to BEREC Rules of Procedures the Board of Regulators is assisted by a working group called Contact Network composed of senior representatives of the BEREC NRAs.
+It is open to the participation of regulatory authorities of third countries with primary responsibility in the field of electronic communications, where those third countries have entered into agreements with the Union to that effect.
 The Contact Network is chaired by a representative of the Chair of the Board of Regulators.
-The 2015 BEREC Contact Network Chair is Mr Pedro Ferreira from ANACOM.
+The 2019 BEREC Contact Network Chair is Mr Tom Boyce from ComReg.

 The Contact Network ensures the coordination of the proposals to be considered by the Board of Regulators and the BEREC Office Management Committee.
 The Board of Regulators may decide to delegate some of its duties to the Contact Network.

-In addition to that, the work of BEREC is organised into Expert Working Groups, which work on specific topics included in the BEREC WP or arising of Ad Hoc basis, following request for advice or opinions from the EU Institutions.
+In addition to that, the work of BEREC is organised into Working Groups, which work on specific topics included in the BEREC Work Programme or arising of Ad Hoc basis, following request for advice or opinions from the EU Institutions.